salanisor/role_ansible_execution_environments/README.md

 Role Name
 =========

+You can build Execution Environment container images to separate the control plane from the execution plane and execute your playbooks and roles directly from Tower on to your Kubernetes cluster.

 This role can be used in two ways:

 **1**.)
 You can build an Execution Environment directly via Podman.

 **2**.)
-Alternatively, you can build a virtual environment on a local machine and push to a local or remote registry with either method.
+For testing and local development, you can build a virtual environment on a local machine and push to a local or remote registry with either method.

 Requirements
 ------------